 “Do not go where the path may lead.
 Go instead where there is no path, and leave a trail.” ~ Ralph Waldo Emerson

-Read about outstanding men and women who exemplify strength, character and are shining examples of using their unique gifts and talents to lead fulfilling lives and contribute to a better world.
+Read the Addiction Recovery Stories about outstanding men and women who exemplify strength, character and are shining examples of using their unique gifts and talents to lead fulfilling lives and contribute to a better world.
 All have battled substance abuse and doing well in their recovery.

 Dani Volk MA, LPC, CADC-II

 My internal experience of change has been a continuous flow once I accepted that change was absolutely necessary.

 It has taken a massive exploration of my deepest inner workings and coming to the realization of how I have avoided remembering a traumatic childhood by running away all these years so memories couldn’t catch up.
 Read More.

 My name is Andrea Blume and my addiction recovery story began on February 18, 2014.
 For the previous 10 years I had been hopelessly addicted to heroin and pills.
 I had been to jail many times, and in and out of countless institutions, trying to get sober.